Take a look at the hard facts about

 Places to see endangered African Penguins:

-- The Western Cape of South Africa is home to about 39% of the world's breeding African penguin pairs and about 43% are found in South Africa's Eastern Cape Province.
+- Southern Africa: the Western Cape of South Africa is home to about 39% of the world's breeding African penguin pairs and about 43% are found in South Africa's Eastern Cape Province.
 The remaining 18% of breeding penguins are found along the coast of Namibia.

 Help Save African Penguins: